Monday, November 24, 2025

 CA Supreme Court Strikes Down Law Protecting Officers From False Misconduct Claims

-As counsel to numerous public safety unions and their members across California, our clients have been closely tracking this litigation.
+As counsel to numerous public safety unions and their members across California, we know our clients have been closely tracking this litigation.
 Unfortunately, it removes a critical safeguard against baseless accusations that can stunt officers' careers.

 Background and the Court's Reasoning